Suspect In Fatal Boston Hit And Run Says ‘Accidents Happen’

 — Drew Karedes (@DrewKaredes) June 7, 2018

-Fitts is due in Brighton District Court today.
+Fitts was arraigned in Brighton District Court today with bail set at $10,000.
 Check back with the Inquisitr for updates on this developing story.

 Sources: statements made by driver in fatal hit & run in exclusive #Boston25 report led to arrest minutes later.
 Police initially led Phocian Fitts go today after police questioning pic.twitter.com/626Topmnf7